0is1/wp-twitter-account-box/README.md

 ## Did you notice a bug?
 * Please tell about it: janne [AT] jannejuhani.net
-* Or open an issue here in GitHub
+* Or open an issue here on GitHub

 Thanks!